(A) Materials used in the drilling process shall meet the following requirements:

 (a) High solids bentonite grout using powdered bentonite for use as drilling fluids.

-(b) Coarse grade bentonite for mixing as a slurry for pressure grouting the annular space or sealing a well or borehole, or for dry-driven grouting of the annular space.
+(b) Granular bentonite for mixing as a slurry for pressure grouting the annular space or sealing a well or borehole, or for dry-driven grouting of the annular space.

 (c) Granular bentonite for dry pouring or dry driving in the annular space or for sealing wells and boreholes.